 According to my parents, I was very calm, patient, a good observer, and full of deep understanding.
 On the other hand, I was very shy in nature and apprehensive of interacting with others (excluding my family members).
 I loved playing with toys, mainly cars and trucks.
 I used to spend hours playing with them without craving for company.
 As I was growing, playing cricket interested me; it groomed me to converse and connect with people.
-The cricket fraternity in my society had a dearth of left-handed batsman and since I followed this style, it gave me an advantage when it came to being selected for the local team.
+The cricket fraternity in my society had a dearth of left-handed batsmen and since I followed this style, it gave me an advantage when it came to being selected for the local team.

-Coming back to the present day, my father is a retired government bank employee, my mother is a homemaker, brother is a Graphic designer and painter, and my sister is a commerce graduate.
+Coming back to the present day, my father is a retired government bank employee, my mother is a homemaker, brother is a graphic designer and painter, and my sister is a commerce graduate.
 My siblings have hearing and speaking related disabilities.
 My wife is an architect and I have a kid who is 3 years old.

 My academic history and inclinations compelled me to take up science in senior secondary school.
-It was my dream to become an engineer, and another reason to pursue science stream.
-However, everything shattered when I was failed in the final exams of the 12th grade.
+It was my dream to become an engineer and another reason to pursue science stream.
+However, everything shattered when I failed in the final exams of the 12th grade.
 My parents were disappointed.
 I was stressed and gloomy; the feeling that the society's assumption of me had changed engulfed my thoughts.
-It was difficult for my parents to see me in this way.
+It was difficult for my parents to see me this way.
 But they pinned their hopes on me and asked me to join a diploma course based on my 10th grade results.
-I agreed and secured an admit in Nirma University, one of the most reputed reputed institutions of Gujarat.
+I agreed and secured an admit to Nirma University, one of the most reputed institutions of Gujarat.
 I was back!

-The innate passion for automobiles and machines never left me and prompted me to opt for mechanical engineering.
+The innate passion for automobiles and machines never left me and spurred me to opt for mechanical engineering.
 I performed exceptionally in each semester, and was awarded a silver medal for standing second in the entire university.
 I was actively involved in co-curricular activities but didn’t secure any awards.
 The consolation participation certificate was more than an award to me; I've always considered participation more important than focusing on the result since it brings valuable experience.

 Staying idle was never a choice for me, so I started doing part-time jobs with short tenures.
 Each of those tenures taught me some life lessons which I recall, apply, and follow every day.
-Thanks to campus placement drive, I was having a job in my hand from a well known MNC in Bangalore, that too before completing my diploma!
+Thanks to the campus placement drive, I had a job in my hand from a well known MNC in Bangalore, that too before completing my diploma!
 My mother was hesitant as it meant moving away from Gujarat.
 It was my father who ultimately convinced her and I landed in Bengaluru in 2008.

 During my professional journey, I always believed in one variable: change.
 I was constantly looking for opportunities where I could try my hands on something unexplored, something different.
 Many times, I was responsible for troubles that halted the entire production line!
 On the other hand, successful efforts have proven as head turner for the organization.
 My senior was a source of support and encouraged me to explore.
 Seeing my curiosity to learn, he enrolled me in activities related to process improvements, production re-engineering, 5s, Poka Yoke, Kaizen, ISO, etc. I was enjoying this since I was a catalyst for bringing changes in my organization.

 In the year 2010, I got married to a girl who was my school friend, and she joined me in my Bengaluru journey.
 An architect by profession, she chose to focus on her career post marriage and got the opportunity to work with a reputed architecture company.
-In the year 2012, I first felt that the need to do something of my own.
+In the year 2012, I first felt the need to do something of my own.
 But lack of courage dissuaded me from taking any step.
 In 2013, I got an opportunity from a well-known tower infrastructure company for a position consonant with my past experience.
 The position was in Ahmedabad.
-I wanted to stay with my parents and did not waste time in accepting the role.
+I wanted to stay with my parents and did not waste any time in accepting the role.